Slion/VirtualDesktop/README.md

 ### Windows version support

-Since this library is using undocumented interfaces you need to properly [reverse engineer](https://github.com/Slion/VirtualDesktop/issues/14) your Windows version to support it.
+Since this library is using undocumented interfaces, you need to [reverse engineer] your Windows version to support it.

-The class IDs of some of the undocumented interfaces we use tend to change a lot between different versions of Windows.
+The class IDs of undocumented interfaces tend to change between different OS versions.
-If the demo application crashes on start-up chances are all you need to do is provide the proper IDs for the version of Windows you are running on.
+If the demo application crashes on start-up, you will need to provide the interfaces' IDs matching your Windows version.

 Here are the interfaces we need: